Einstein Lie groups, geodesic orbit manifolds and regular Lie subgroups: Introduction

 \begin{definition} A Lie subgroup $K$ of $G$ is called regular if the Lie algebra $\fr{k}$ of $K$ is normalized by a Cartan subalgebra of the Lie algebra $\fr{g}$ of $G$.
 Equivalently, $K$ is called regular if there exists a Cartan subalgebra $\fr{t}$ of $\fr{g}$ such that $[\fr{k},\fr{t}]\subseteq \fr{k}$. \end{definition}

-Prime examples of regular subgroups are the subgroups of maximal rank and the abelian subgroups.
-Regular subgroups are (up to local isomorphism) the normal subgroups of all subgroups of $G$ that have maximal rank.
-Although regular subgroups comprise a wide class that admits diverse embeddings in $G$, they exhibit a consistent representation-theoretic property (Lemma \ref{key}).
-In fact, since all our main results stem from the aforementioned property, we use it to extend the definition of a regular subgroup to the (more technical) definition of a \emph{weakly regular subgroup} (Definition \ref{weaklyregular}).
-This extension allows the inclusion in our main results of some important special cases (see Example \ref{examplee}, Proposition \ref{corol000} as well as the last case in Section \ref{sec8}).
+Regular subgroups comprise an extensive class that includes the subgroups of maximal rank and the abelian subgroups.
+Essentially, regular subgroups are (up to local isomorphism) the normal subgroups of all subgroups of $G$ that have maximal rank.
+Before we state our main result, a Riemannian Lie group $(G,g)$ will be called $G\times K$-geodesic orbit if any geodesic in $G$ is the orbit of an one parameter subgroup of $G\times K$ (see also Definition \ref{defg.o.}).